-The purpose of a vulnerability assessment is to find and alert the user of any security flaws present in the target.
-While penetration testing exploits the vulnerabilities found in VA to determine the extent of damage that can be done.
-Commonly vulnerability scans are automated processes, while pentestings are predominantly done manually.
+- The purpose of a vulnerability assessment is to find and alert the user of any security flaws present in the target.
+While pen testing exploits the vulnerabilities found in VA to determine the extent of damage that can be done.
+Commonly vulnerability scans are automated processes, while Pentests are predominantly done manually.

-Cost is another factor that differentiates these two.
-Compared to pentesting, vulnerability assessments cost less.
+- Cost is another factor that differentiates these two.
+Compared to Pentesting, Vulnerability Assessments cost less.
 Vulnerability scan reports mainly contain a list of security vulnerabilities and a detailed description of these.
-While pentesting reports generally contain the vulnerabilities ranked according to their severity. ease of exploitation, and the extent of risk.
+While Pentesting reports generally contain the vulnerabilities ranked according to their severity, ease of exploitation, and risk.